sa11616079/javascript-server/MERN-STACK.md

 **1. MongoDB :**

-_If your application stores any data (user profiles, content, comments, uploads, events, etc.), then you’re going to want a database that’s just as easy to work with as Angular, Express, and Node.It is a document-oriented and No-SQL database used to store the application data_.
+_If your application stores any data (user profiles, comments, uploads, events, etc.), then you’re going to want a database that’s just as easy to work with as Angular, Express, and Node.It is a document-oriented and No-SQL database used to store the application data_.

 **2. NodeJS:**